MediaArea/MediaConch/FuncReqPolicyChecker.md

 MediaArea will extend its matroska demultiplexer to focus on the complete potential expression allowed by Matroska 3 finalized and 1 experimental version as well as common Matroska format profiles such as webM.
 Additionally MediaInfo will continue work on its FFV1 bitstream filter to efficiently analyze single frame, partial streams, or whole streams.
 Such work will distinguish between contextual and technical metadata unique to the 4 existing versions of FFV1.

 Within the use of the policy checker the user shall be able to comprehensive and conditional policy checks to apply to one or many files.
-The policy checker may be used to assess vendor deliverables, consistency in digitization efforts, obsolescence or quality monitoring, in order to better control and manage digital preservationc collections.
+The policy checker may be used to assess vendor deliverables, consistency in digitisation efforts, obsolescence or quality monitoring, in order to better control and manage digital preservationc collections.

 ### Design & Functional Requirements